 In regression problems, we are trying to predict continuous values as the output.
 This differs from classification, where the output is a category or class.
-The input value is 'this' not 'that'.
 There are a number of different types of regression problems we support using the following algorithms:

 - Radial Base Functions